-Definition 4.2 A path cover of a QDD is a set of paths such that every node in the QDD belongs to exactly one path.
+Definition 5.2: A path cover of a QDD is a set of paths such that every node in the QDD belongs to exactly one path.
 A minimal path cover is a path cover with the fewest paths.
 A path in a QDD can consist of just one node.

-Theorem 4.1 An optimal code for a 3-address QDD machine corresponds to a minimal disjoint path cover of the ODD.
+Theorem 5.1: An optimal code for a 3-address QDD machine corresponds to a minimal disjoint path cover of the QDD.

-(Proof) A path in a QDD corresponds to a sequence of Q\Branch instructions followed by an output instruction.
-A sequence of Q\Branch instructions without an output instruction requires an unconditional GOTO statement.
-By Lemma 4.2, minimization of the number of unconditional GOTO statements minimizes the code size.
+(Proof) A path in a QDD corresponds to a sequence of Q_Branch instructions followed by an output instruction.
+A sequence of Q_Branch instructions without an output instruction requires an unconditional GOTO statement.
+By Lemma 5.3, minimization of the number of unconditional GOTO statements minimizes the code size.
 (Q.E.D.)

-5 Experiment and Observation
+6. Experiment and Observation

-5.1 Benchmark Results
+6.1 Benchmark Results

 To see the effectiveness of QDDs over BDDs, and the effectiveness of the code optimization, we realized certain benchmark functions by BDDs and QDDs.
-First,we compare QDDs and BDDs with respect to the number of nodes.
-Then, we convert these into code for BDD and QDD machines, and compare QDD's and BDD's with respect to the number of instructions.
+First, we compare QDDs and BDDs with respect to the numbers of nodes.
+Then, we convert these into code for BDD and QDD machines, and the number of instructions.

-Table 5.1 shows the experimental results.
+Table 1 shows the experimental results.
 Func. name denotes the name of the benchmark functions; # Inp. denotes the number of input variables; # Out. denotes the number of outputs; BDD Nodes denotes the number of nodes of the MTBDD including both terminal and non-terminal nodes; Opt.
 Codes under BDD denotes the number of instructions of the optimized code for the 1-address BDD machine (near optimal solution); Term.
 Nodes denotes the number of terminal nodes; Aver.
-Inst. under BDD denotes the average number of instructions to evaluate an input vector by a 1-address BDD machine; QDD Nodes denotes the number of nodes of the MTQDD including both terminal and non-terminal nodes, that is the same as the number of instructions for a 4-address QDD machine; X=00 Codes under QDD denotes the number of instructions in the code for 3-address QDD machine, when only the first type of instruction in Fig. 3.8 is used; Opt.
-Codes under ODD denotes the number of instructions of the optimized code for the 3-address QDD machine, when all four types of instructions in Fig. 3.8 are used to minimize the number of GOTO statements; $X=00\ GOTO$ denotes the number of GOTO statements, when only one type of branching instruction is used; $Opt.\ GOTO=(Opt.\ Codes\ -QDD.\ Nodes)$ under QDD denotes the number of GOTO statements, when four types branching instructions are used; $Aver.\ Inst.$ in QDD denotes the average number of instructions to evaluate an input vector by a 3-address QDD machine; and Ratio denotes the value: (Aver.
+Inst. under BDD denotes the average number of instructions to evaluate an input vector by a 1-address BDD machine; ODD Nodes denotes the number of nodes of the MTQDD including both terminal and non-terminal nodes, that is the same as the number of instructions for a 4address QDD machine; X = 00 Codes under QDD denotes the number of instructions in the code for 3-address QDD machine, when only the first type of instruction in Fig. 14 is used; Opt.
+Codes under QDD denotes the number of instructions of the optimized code for the 3-address QDD machine, when all four types of instructions in Fig. 14 are used to minimize the number of GOTO statements: X = 00 GOTO denotes the number of GOTO statements, when only one type of branching instruction is used; Opt.
+GOTO = (Opt.
+Codes -QDD.
+Nodes) under QDD denotes the number of GOTO statements, when four types branching instructions are used; Aver.
+Inst. in QDD denotes the average number of instructions to evaluate an input vector by a 3-address QDD machine; and Ratio denotes the value: (Aver.
 Inst. in 1-address BDD machine)/(Aver.
 Inst. in 3-address QDD machine).